Skip to main content

 The results are displayed as a table.

-You can also use the output from the calculation, here it's called result1, in another cell with the following command:
+You can also save and use the output from the calculation in a SQL cell (called output_reviews in this example) in another Python cell with the following options:

-This output can then be used in other cells, etc. For example, in this example result1 is used with Python as a dataframe:
+This output can then be used in other cells, etc. For example, in this example output_reviews is used with Python as a dataframe:

 SQL Line